113ll3/Ibmclouddocscli/reference/softlayer/index.md

 	</dl>

 **Examples**:
-Order snapshot space for volume with ID `12345678`, the size is 1000GB, the tier level is 4 IOPS per GB.
 ```
    bluemix sl block snapshot-order 12345678 -s 1000 -t 4
 ```
+This command orders snapshot space for volume with ID `12345678`, the size is 1000GB, the tier level is 4 IOPS per GB.

 ### bluemix sl block snapshot-restore